-So this is how many websites use Joomla.
-Its usage might seem unimpressive at first, but considering how large the Internet is, it is still a large and considerable amount.
+The platform’s usage might seem unimpressive at first, but considering how large the Internet is, and that Magento powers only 1%, and Drupal 2% of all sites, it is still a large and considerable amount.
 The United States has the largest portion of these websites – over 25,000.
 Although, this is just 10% of the reach WordPress has.
 The leading CMS platform, according to WordPress statistics, is currently home to 75 million websites.

 2. Joomla is the second most used site in the United Kingdom in the open-source category.

 Of all of the websites used in the UK that are in the open-source category, Joomla stands as the second most popular with a 4.23% market share.

 3. Joomla has a 5.4% share of the content management system market.

 Approximately 54% of the world’s websites use a well-known CMS.
 These Joomla usage statistics show that almost 6% of these websites that use CMS depend on Joomla.
 Over the past couple of years, this market share has stayed comparatively stable, indicating that Joomla has held on to the increasing tide of WordPress use.